8ta4/blog/drafts/Ask HN: Can LLMs Consistently Deliver Comedy?.md

    This could streamline things but also lock me into a rigid system.
 Plus, there's a risk of becoming obsolete quickly with new models or better joke-making techniques popping up.

 I'd value any alternative approaches or tweaks to my strategies.
 All suggestions are welcome!

+---

+The content above was something I posted on a standup subreddit first, but it got taken down.
+I'm pretty sure it's because they didn't like the whole machine learning and comedy angle, which can be touchy for folks who do comedy the traditional way.
+So, I figured I'd bring it over here instead, where folks might dig into the tech side of things more and give me some solid feedback on how to make these machine-generated jokes sharper.